 When any person on campus becomes aware of an obvious emergency (e.g., fire, gas leak, injured person) he/she should:

-- Call 911, stating your name, location, and nature of incident, and then
+- Call 911, stating your name, location, and nature of the incident, and then

-- Immediately call Campus Security at extension 7599 (answered by Physical Plant during regular business hours).
-The role of Security is to monitor and report, not function as “first responders.”
+- Immediately call Campus Safety at extension 7599 (answered by Physical Plant during regular business hours).
+The role of Campus Safety is to monitor and report, not function as “first responders.”
 They will immediately ask if 911 has been notified.

 When any person on campus becomes aware of a situation that is an uncertain emergency (e.g., unfamiliar sounds coming from a mechanical area, activity in a building that would typically be locked) he/she should:

-- Immediately call Campus Security at extension 7599.
-The role of Security is to monitor and report, not function as “first responders.”
+- Immediately call Campus Safety at extension 7599.
+The role of Campus Safety is to monitor and report, not function as “first responders.”
 They will immediately investigate and contact 911 if needed.

 Who is on the Crisis Management Team?